 All three options have their own unique features, so let's take a look at where they differ and which Kindle would be ideal for your particular needs.

-I'm excited to see the Kindle Paperwhite once again go on sale.
+I'm excited to see the Kindle Paperwhite once again go on sale, especially the beefed-up Paperwhite Signature Edition with wireless charging capabilities.
 The Paperwhite is the best overall Kindle you can buy because of its value, and Amazon tends to mark it down to the price of the entry-level Kindle, making it an even better choice.
 The fact that the current-gen Paperwhite also has IPX8 and Audible integration means it is a great overall option.

 I am also interested in deals on the Kindle Oasis.
 The Oasis isn't an e-reader for most users, but if you've already used a few Kindles and want something more premium, it is the ideal upgrade.
 The warm light in particular is a fantastic addition, and you have to use the feature to truly understand what a difference it makes.
 It genuinely makes using the Oasis that much more exciting, and as I read a lot at night, it is an incredibly useful addition.